Modern Computing

 Maggie Hobson: “I’ve been watching you for a long time and everything I’ve seen I’ve liked."

-But here's the thing, a little fascinating nugget of detail concerning one Greater Manchester's finest modernist buildings.
+But here's the thing, a little fascinating nugget of detail concerning one of Salford's (and Greater Manchester's) finest Modernist buildings.

 Pendleton's former Cross Lane Market Office is an almost forgotten gem in the architectural discourse concerning the City of Salford.